-Basel Framework
+Basel III

-Following the financial crisis of 2008, the Basel Committee on Banking Supervision issued Basel III that established RBC and leverage capital requirements for most U.S. banking organizations (although banking organizations with less than \$10.0 billion in total assets may now choose to comply with an alternative community bank leverage ratio framework established by the Federal Banking Agencies in 2019).
+Basel III, issued by the Basel Committee on Banking Supervision, established RBC and leverage capital requirements for most U.S. banking organizations (although banks with less than \$10.0 billion in total assets may choose to comply with an alternative community bank leverage ratio framework established by the Federal Banking Agencies in 2019).
 In 2013, the U.S. federal banking regulators confirmed the role of mortgage insurance as a component of prudential bank regulation for high loan-to-value mortgages.
-More recently, in July 2023, the U.S. Federal Reserve, the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency proposed for comment the Basel III Endgame rule.
+In July 2023, the U.S. Federal Reserve, the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency proposed for comment the Basel III Endgame rule.
 Under the proposed rule, commercial banks with total assets greater than \$100.0 billion would no longer receive the 50% capital relief for high loan-to-value portfolio loans with mortgage insurance.
 If adopted as proposed, this rule could decrease the demand for mortgage insurance.
-The federal banking regulators are currently in the review process and it remains unclear whether there will be changes to the final rule ahead of its planned implementation in 2025.
+The federal banking regulators are currently in the review process, and with the change in the U.S. Administration in January 2025, the outcome, content and timing of the final rule are unclear.
+If further revisions to the Basel III rules increase the capital requirements of banking organizations with respect to the residential mortgages Enact Holdings insures or do not provide sufficiently favorable treatment for the use of mortgage insurance purchased in respect of a bank's origination and securitization activities, it could adversely affect the demand for mortgage insurance.